5 Types of Bathtubs to Consider for Your Custom HomeMay 5, 2022

 However, sunken tubs can be a tripping hazard.
 They also may not be safe for children if they are not drained immediately after use.
 With no edge, there is no barrier to keep children out when they are not supposed to in the tub.

 Freestanding tubs are bathtubs that don’t require an established wall.
-Most people are familiar with the Victorian-style clawfoot tub, but there are many different styles available.
+Most people are familiar with the Victorian-style clawfoot tub, which is a great modern Victorian decor idea, but there are also many different styles available.
 With so many different styles, it won’t be hard to find something that will match your bathroom aesthetic.

 Because standalone tubs tend to be higher, they might be harder to get in and out of, which could be challenging for the elderly or young children.
 They also require more space because they are not attached to or surrounded by walls.
 Unless you know you will use it, it may not make sense to give up floor space in your bathroom for a freestanding tub.